Krzysztonek/Krzysztonek-Icons/README.md

 - Open HACS (installation instructions are [here](https://hacs.xyz/docs/installation/installation/)).
 - Go to "Frontend" section
 - Click button with "+" icon
-- Search for "Krzysztonek Icons" and install it.
+- Search for **Krzysztonek Icons** and install it.
-- Add the following to your configuration.yaml, save and restart HA.
+- Add the following to your `configuration.yaml`.
 ```
 frontend:
   extra_module_url:
     - /hacsfiles/my-ha-icons/krzysztonek-icons.js
 ```
+- Save, then restart Home Assistant.

 ### Manual:
 - Copy `krzysztonek-icons.js` into your `config/www` folder on HA server.